 Dimitri Thompson and Kendall Farrell, business graduates from the Class of 2019, continue to pursue their entrepreneurship goals and purpose.
-In the summer of 2019, Mr. Thomson, who earned his degree in accounting, and Mr. Farrell, who earned his degree in marketing and entrepreneurship management, shifted their focus from product development to consulting and established their new business, 431 Consulting.
+In the summer of 2019, Thompson, who earned his degree in accounting, and Farrell, who earned his degree in marketing and entrepreneurship management, shifted their focus from product development to consulting and established their new business, 431 Consulting.
 Primarily, 431 Consulting focuses on content creation, marketing, social media management, data analytics and reporting.
-Mr. Thompson and Mr. Farrell have found their niche market by serving small businesses, with clients in Scranton and Philadelphia, Pa.
+Thompson and Farrell have found their niche market by serving small businesses, with clients in Scranton and Philadelphia, Pa.

 Knowing that entrepreneurship can involve a series of trial and error, the duo reevaluated their goals by strategizing what they were passionate about and marrying that passion with their purpose.
 When they were students at Marywood University, Thompson and Farrell invented a device that cleans the undercarriage of a car.
 The name of their product was called, “The Uni-Glider.”
 While in the midst of their Kickstarter Campaign for their Uni-Glider product, and as a follow up to strategizing for the future, the business partners took lessons learned from the Kickstarter Campaign and applied them to their consulting business.